elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 ---

-### Can you explain, what is a partial function application is in JavaScript?
+### Can you explain what a partial function application is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A partial function application in JavaScript, refers to the process of fixing several arguments to a function, and in the process producing another function of smaller arity.
+  <div><strong>Interview Response:</strong> A partial function application in JavaScript refers to the process of fixing several arguments to a function and, in the process producing another function of smaller arity.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />